 Heightened concern on campuses about criminal records can be traced in part to the 1986 murder of Jeanne Clery, a 19-year-old who was killed in her dormitory at Lehigh University.
 The killer did not have a criminal conviction record.
 Congress responded by passing the Clery Act in 1990, requiring schools to publicly report violence on campus.

-The Clery Act was passed after Jeanne Clery, 19, was tortured, raped, and murdered in her Lehigh University dormitory room by fellow-student Josoph Henry
+The Clery Act was passed after Jeanne Clery, 19, was tortured, raped, and murdered in her Lehigh University dormitory room by fellow-student Josoph Henry, who was black.

 He declined, however, to hang himself in his cell (which would indicate real remorse) and is still alive in Pennsylvania, doing life in prison.
 Mr. Henry rarely gets mentioned in discussions of the Clery Act and student safety.

 Henry was attending Lehigh on a scholarship—the college, at the time, had only a hundred black students out of 4500.
 [Jo-jo Makes The Papers Lehigh Murder Suspect's Neighbors Expected Likable 'Brainiac' To Outrun Newark's Odds, By Michel Marriott, Philadelphia Daily News, April 14, 1986]

 Maybe the idea of giving scholarships to "promising" youth from crime-ridden ghettos is what universities ought to review, but don't expect the New York Times to editorialize about that.